FIRST PUBLISHED IN JUNE 2020

 At the end of ‘Sassenach’, we see Claire near exhaustion, with a level of trust in Jamie, and resigning herself to meet the challenges of her journey.

-So, this is the episode of Outlander that hooked us all five years ago, and so it continues.
+So, this is the episode of Outlander that hooked us all those years ago, and so it continues.
 If you are new to Outlander, enjoy the ride.
 If you’re a seasoned campaigner, hope you enjoyed looking back and reliving the magic of how it all began.
 I’d love to hear about your first time watching ‘Sassenach’, so please feel free to leave a comment below.